cxado-6919/Unet_Based_Dental_Segmentation/README.md

 # Unet_Based_Dental_Segmentation
  Project to develop dental X-ray segmentation models using U-Net and U-Net+ architectures, aiming to accurately segment individual teeth from dental images.

-## Training Environment
+## Code Execution Environment

-The model was trained using an cloud computing service with the following detailed specifications:
+The code was executed in a cloud computing environment configured with the following specifications:

 - **Operating System**: Ubuntu Linux 5.15.0-97-generic (x86_64)
 - **Processor (CPU)**: 16 vCore, x86_64 architecture